Homage to 9/11 by Janet McKenzie

 Bates College Memorial

-The Peter M. Goodrich Memorial Foundation, established after Peter's death on board the second plane to hit the World Trade Towers on September 11, 2001, until recently worked primarily in the Pashtun provinces of Afghanistan supporting education and addressing the fundamental needs of fragile populations.
-In the Unites State the Foundation continues to work with private and public secondary schools and colleges to identify educational opportunities for student exchange.
+The Peter M. Goodrich Memorial Foundation, established after Peter's death on board the second plane to hit the World Trade Towers on September 11, 2001, has worked primarily in the Pashtun provinces of Afghanistan supporting education and addressing the fundamental needs of fragile populations.
+In the Unites State the Foundation works with private and public secondary schools and colleges to identify educational opportunities for student exchange.

 As Chair of the Board of Families of September 11th, Peter's father, Don, will continue to work to prevent terrorism while preserving civil liberties in the United States.
 Don is a trial attorney.